Pregnancy Bed Rest

 Depending on the type of bed rest prescribed, your healthcare provider may tell you to have someone else drive you to prenatal appointments.
 While you may be permitted to walk from your car to the entrance of your provider’s office, you should avoid long walks and standing for long periods of time.

 Will I be able to take care of my other children while on bed rest?

 If your healthcare provider has advised strict bed rest, you’ll have to make arrangements for child care during the day and at night.
 While challenging for you and your family, try to provide some stability in your other children’s routine.
 For example, participate in activities with your children you can do while sitting down, such as watching a movie, helping them with homework or reading a book.

 How can I prevent becoming constipated during my bed rest?

+Constipation is a common side effect of bed rest during pregnancy.
 Eating a well-balanced diet with extra fiber and drinking enough water may help prevent constipation.
 If constipation becomes a problem, your healthcare provider may advise you to take a bulk laxative, such as Metamucil®, or a stool softener, such as Colace®.

 What can I do while on bed rest?

 Bed rest can be challenging, so it’s important to be organized and establish a daily routine.
 Take a shower and get dressed every day.
 Make sure that you have certain items close by.
 These items could include:

 - A TV remote.